 Firstly, the two videos must be placed one on top of the other.
 The footage on the higher video track must have the 'crop' transformation on it. this allows the framing of the footage to be altered.
 It is essential for the camera position of both videos to be exactly the same, stationary; split screening would not work otherwise.

+The footage with the crop effect will have an 'effects control' tab, to precisely manipulate the effects that have been put on a piece of footage.
+In this menu, there are four options of 'top','bottom','left' and 'right' which are positions of the frame.
+These can be scrolled to make that part of the frame disappear thus revealing the footage underneath.
+The crop will create a line, thus it is essential to make the split screen crop blend naturally in to the shots so that no prominent, obvious line is seen.
 To create my ancillary texts, it was mandatory to use Adobe Photoshop, another example of industry standard software used to create a hypothetical media text.
 Due to using Photoshop numerous times over the past two years (primary portfolio work: music magazine), following experimental and self-learning of the program, my skills using Photoshop have evolved significantly.
 For example, the use of the photo manipulation tools to completely distort the face of Sam on my magazine advert: I would never have thought to do this previously.

 Alternative programs do exist, yet as an industry standard photo manipulation program, Photoshop is undoubtedly the best.
 GIMP is a free alternative to Photoshop, available on Windows, Mac and Linux, thus stives over the £1000 or so pound that Photoshop costs.
 GIMP has almost all the same tools that Photoshop has, yet are not as precise.
 The Photoshop community also offers plug-ins, extensions and add-ons helpful for expanding the interface.
 GIMP, however, does not have the same community and expansion ability.
 For this reason, Photoshop is above and beyond other manipulation software.